 - Disable enhanced monitoring: Use the default to stay within the free tier.
 Enabling enhanced monitoring will give you metrics in real time for the operating system (OS) that your DB instance runs on.
 For more information, see Viewing DB Instance Metrics.

 - Auto minor version upgrade: Select Enable auto minor version upgrade to receive automatic updates when they become available.

 Clear Enable deletion protection for this tutorial.
-When this option is enabled, you're prevented from accidentally deleting the database.
+When this option is enabled, you can't delete the database.

 Click Create database.

 f.
 Your DB Instance is now being created.
-Click View Your DB Instance.
+Click View Your DB Instances.

 Click Instances to track the status of your DB instance launch.
 When the status changes from creating to available, the DB instance is ready for usage.